ShurooqAtaallah/Portfolio/README.md

 __The 1st Online Institute of Software Testing__
 *online course by DEPI*
-A comprehensive course (162 h) in softwaretesting, covering skills in functional testing and test automation.
+A comprehensive course (162 h) in software testing, covering skills in functional testing and test automation.

 __Selenium webdriver with Java__
 *online course by QAcart Academy*